LivePersonInc/Auto-Merger/README.md

 Sounds great! how to install it?
 ================================
-See the .git url over the top of this page? just clone it and run python ./main.py from src directory. see that you have a properly configured merger.conf
+See the .git url over the top of this page? just clone it and run python ./main.py from src directory.
+(you should have web.py, gdata, mock.py in your PYTHONPATH) see that you have a properly configured merger.conf